byterubpay/byterub-site/_posts/2018-10-01-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-01.md

 **\<sarang>** thanks everyone
 **\<silur>** thanks
 **\<hyc>** ttyl
-**\<endogenic>** we just need to get one of these for silur and hyc and maybe moneromooo http://www.doublerobotics.com
+**\<endogenic>** we just need to get one of these for silur and hyc and maybe byterubmooo http://www.doublerobotics.com
 **\<endogenic>** and i guess a lackey to write on the whiteboard for them
 **\<sarang>** Heh
 **\<oneiric\_>** thnx